scaffold-eth/se-2-challenges/README.md

 </details>
 <details markdown='1'><summary>Question Two</summary>

-> What data structure represents the relation between keys and values (addresses to liquidity or users to ETH)??
+> What data structure represents the relation between keys and values (addresses to liquidity or users to ETH)?

 </details>